DarrelASandbox/playground-security/README.md

     - Use Case Models
     - Assurance Models
 - **Software Composition Analysis(SCA)**
-  - SCA is the process of validating that the components, libraries, and opensource software that is used in an application is free from known vulnerabilities and license compliance.
+  - SCA is the process of validating that the components, libraries, and open source software that is used in an application is free from known vulnerabilities and license compliance.
   - These external software components can come from several places:
-    - Downloads, commercial applications, third-aprty libraries and software, and from outsourced development by consulting
+    - Downloads, commercial applications, third-party libraries and software, and from outsourced development by consulting
   - SCA can provide:
     - Component tracking and inventory
     - Vulnerability identification and remediation recommendation